lorenzofezza00/CI_LABS/quixo/README.md

 A possible solution can be the introduction of some randomness in the sorted list shuffling in the `get_possible_moves()` method the elements with the same piece symbol (neutral and not neutral) and same number of elements in line, in order to avoid the selection of the same moves first in the alpha beta pruning minmax.

-potrei fare che la depth sia proporzionale al count_pieces dell'avversario potrei anche provare a salvare sa qualche parte dei pezzi di albero se possono essere riciclati
+potrei fare che la depth sia proporzionale al count_pieces dell'avversario potrei anche provare a salvare da qualche parte dei pezzi di albero se possono essere riciclati

 Valutazione delle Posizioni: